allenai/allennlp-guide/chapters/reading-textual-data.md

 A `Field` contains a piece of data of particular type. `Fields` get converted to a tensor in a model, either as an input or an output, after being converted to IDs and batched & padded.

+Note that an AllenNLP `Field` represents a piece of data for one `Instance` (see below for more about `Instances`).
+This is different from e.g., [torchtext](https://torchtext.readthedocs.io/), where a `Field` represents all pieces of data of a particular type for a dataset.

 There are many types of fields in AllenNLP depending on the type of data they represent.
 Among them, the most important is `TextFields`, which represents a piece of tokenized text.
 [A chapter on representing text as features](/representing-text-as-features) will give you a deep dive into `TextFields` and related concepts.

 Other commonly used fields include: